immoblecher/aquabase/README.md

 * Synapse for online functions http://www.ararat.cz/synapse/doku.php/start

 The additional requirements on top of Lazarus/FreePascal should be installed/updated through the Online Package Manager in Lazarus.
 If you want to cross-compile under Windows you need to install the cross-compile packages for Lazarus as well.

+Aquabase needs a lot of additional libraries (.dll, .o etc.) to run.
+Most of these are distributed with Aquabase: The Inno Setup files to create Windows installations are under the .../install directory.
+So it might be a good idea to install Aquabase from the website and have a look at the "\Program Files\Aquabase 2020" directory for the required files to be distributed with Aquabase.

+Under Linux use Debreate or any other for Debian based installations and make sure that required libraries are installed (minimum proj/mod_spatialite and sqlite).
+For access to other databases make sure to install the relevant client libraries.